-The ratio of operating expenses to total revenue for the three month period ended October 31, 2016 was 71% compared to 66% for the three month period ended October 31, 2015.
-The ratio traditionally is higher during the winter months and decreases as the fiscal year progresses.
-This is due to the cyclical nature of the business as the Company has more exchange volumes from March to September and the Company is able to redeploy the currency it purchases in the summer months from its branch locations and resell it to other bank and non-bank customers, thus bypassing currency wholesalers and widening its gross margins.
-The Company expects this ratio to remain steady in the short term.
-In time, the Company can increase its operating efficiency by the addition of new bank and non-bank financial institutions in Canada and the United States to redeploy excess currency purchased by its branches, affiliate partners, and other clientele.
+The ratio of operating expenses to total revenue for three month period ended October 31, 2017 was 72% compared to 71% for the three month period ended October 31, 2016.
+Correspondingly, the ratio traditionally is higher during the winter months and decreases as the fiscal year progresses.
+This is due to the cyclical nature of the business as the Company has more exchange volumes from March to September and the Company is able to redeploy the currency it purchases in the summer months from its branch locations and resell it to other financial institutions and non-financial institution customers, thus bypassing currency wholesalers and widening its gross margins.
+The Company expects this ratio to remain consistent with the seasonality of the business in the short term.
+Over time, the Company will endeavor to increase its operating efficiency by the addition of new bank and non-bank financial institutions in Canada and the United States to redeploy currency purchased by its branches, affiliate partners, and other clientele.